Placement: 10° 00’ to 23° 20’ of Virgo

 Dhiyo Yo Nah, Prachodayat ||

-Political Party: If you're from India then you may wonder if those two famous political parties have anything to do with "Hasta" as their party symbols are nothing but hands.
-Yes, you may understand a lot about Hasta just by reading their history.
+Political Party: If you're from India then you may wonder if the famous political party "Indian National Congress" has anything to do with "Hasta" as their party symbols are nothing but hands.
+Yes, you are right, you can understand a lot about Hasta by reading their history.